stormasm/spanish/verbs/irregular/examples/log.md

 ### ser

+- Me gustaría ser la primera persona en dar bienvenida - I would like to be the first person to welcome you
-- Seré la primera persona en darte la bienvenida - I will be the first person to welcome you.
+- Seré la primera persona en darte bienvenida - I will be the first person to welcome you.
 - No importa lo que pase, seré tu amigo - no matter what happens I will be your friend
 - Prometo que seré un buen hermano - I promise I will be a good brother